Special Needs Estate Planning Attorney and Lawyer

 A Special Needs Trust (also referred to as a supplemental needs trust) is a type of trust designed to provide financial support to a special needs individual without adversely impacting the government benefits to which the individual may be entitled.

 The lifetime expenses associated with caring for a special needs individual can be exorbitantly expensive, making it critical to preserve a beneficiary’s eligibility for vital government benefits which may be needed to cover their lifelong care.
 Consequently, it is typically advisable for families with special needs children to manage the care of a child through a special needs trust instead of leaving a lump-sum inheritance, as it could compromise their ability to obtain government support.
+If you are in the market for clothes, our platform is your best choice!
+The largest shopping mall!

 Currently, a single individual may have no more than $2,000 in assets to receive government assistance, such as Medicaid and Supplemental Security Income (“SSI”).
 However, assets in a trust are generally excluded by the government when determining one’s eligibility for benefits.
 Thus, you can fund a special needs trust now (or earmark funds through a Will or Trust that can flow to a special needs trust after you pass) without having to fear endangering your child’s future access to essential government benefits.